Rbodil/Wine-N-Dine/README.md

 # Wine N' Dine

+#### To see the commit history, the original project can be found at https://github.com/JWViking/project1

+#### Deployed application can be found at https://jwviking.github.io/project1/

 ## About our App:
 Wine N’ Dine is an app that makes finding, researching, and cooking meals & drinks easy for everyone.